13 Plus Exam Tips

 What does the 13 Plus (13+) Common Entrance test?

-As well as English, Maths and Science, your child may be asked to sit additional papers ranging from French to Religious Studies to Classic Greek.
-Many schools set their own 13 Plus exam papers, while other use the Common Entrance exam papers written by the Independent Schools Examination Board (ISEB).
+As well as English, Maths and Science, your child may be asked to sit additional papers ranging from French to Religious Studies to Classical Greek.
+Some schools set their own 13 Plus exam papers, while other use the Common Entrance exam papers written by the Independent Schools Examination Board (ISEB).

 How Does the Process Work?